 Calimani National Park: Hiking Across Volcanic Wilderness

 Ever wondered how it would be to walk on the traces of a volcano?
 Well, a hike in Calimani National Park from the Eastern Carpathians will give you a stunning answer.
-The perfect place if you enjoy adventure, hiking and solitary wilderness, the vast area of Calimani Mountains offer long trails, deep forests with sunny clearings and wild horses grazing carefree, panoramic views and a tremendous volcanic landscape.
+The perfect place if you enjoy adventure, hiking and solitary wilderness, the vast area of Calimani Mountains has long trails, dense forests with sunny clearings and wild horses grazing carefree, panoramic views and a tremendous volcanic landscape.

 Volcanic origin and forests all around

 The volcanic origin of present Calimani National Park left singular and amazing traces in this area, including the largest inactive caldera in Europe, about 10 km large and 800 meters deep, and the weirdly shaped rocks from the ‘12 Apostles’.
 Calimani are also among the youngest mountains in Romania, covering an area of around 2,000 square kilometers between Transylvania and Moldavia, with a maximum altitude of 2,103 meters on Pietrosul Calimani.

 Beech, spruce and coniferous forests cover the largest part of the mountains, up to the alpine meadows where shepherds set camp in summer months.
 Dense juniper bushes are a common sight at high altitudes.
 The large carnivores roam the forests of the park, but deer, martens, foxes, and birds like the capercaillie and the grouse are also present.

 The most important natural attractions of the park include the geological formations ’12 Apostles’, the nature reserve ‘Iezerul Calimanului’, the waterfalls Tihu and Bauca and the ridge trail across Pietrosul Calimani from where you’ll have great views over the caldera.